York and York Harbor, Maine

 York has become a year-round vacation destination - no matter what the season, a visit to York will be a truly memorable and fun experience for all.
 In the winter, watch the Lighting of the Nubble at Christmastime for a festive start to the season.
 In the summer, visitors can enjoy York Days, an annual festival filled with food and fun for all ages.
 York's Harvestfest in the Fall is a great way to see the beautiful foliage and changing colors by the ocean and engage in some fun seasonal activities like pumpkin carving.

 Visitors have many different lodging options in York, York Beach and York Harbor.
 Grand seaside inns are exquisitely decorated and maintained for an intimate and romantic feel.
 Larger resorts and hotels are perfect for family fun with large pools and recreational facilities.
-Beachside motels are affordable and enjoyable with scenic ocean views and easy access to all that York has to offer.
+Beachside motels are affordable with scenic ocean views and easy access to all that York has to offer.
 See our Top 10 York hotels, inns and resorts.

 York is a great foodie destination, as it is home to some of the best seafood restaurants on the Southern Maine Coast.
 Some of Maine's top lobster pounds and seafood restaurants are located in York.
 The York Harbor Inn, located on the waterfront, is famous for its Sunday brunches and wine dinners.
 Pub fare served in the Ship's Cellar Pub and delicious seafood served daily.
-Many York shops also offer Maine made gourmet foods, such as Stonewall Kitchen, which has its flagship store and Stonewall Cooking School in York.
-Stonewall kitchen is famous for its homemade jams, preserves, and Maine gift baskets.
+Many York shops also offer Maine made gourmet foods, such as When Pgis Fly and Stonewall Kitchen - which has its flagship store and Stonewall Cooking School in York.
+Stonewall Kitchen is famous for its homemade jams, preserves, and Maine gift baskets.
 York also has several lobster pounds where you can buy Maine lobster to go, or fresh steamed for you to enjoy.